 Student and staff surveys are available in English and French.
 Parent surveys are available in 16 additional languages.

 The survey is open from January to the end of April of each year.
 If it’s currently available and you have your logon information, please take the survey now:

 Access the Online Survey

-To take the survey, you will need logon information from your school along with a computer that has:
+To take the survey, you can use any computer that has:

 - Access to the Internet with basic bandwidth (56K bandwidth)